For the Love of Plants

 But see, I think they fit there just the way they are.
 Zamioculcas zamiifolia is the name of the plant in the black pot that is supposed to be on the terrace.
 The one in the cute fish pot though... we're still trying to figure it out.
 Sorry to disappoint.

 So there you have it—a short tour of our front yard garden.
 Just note that this pretty little garden is not an overnight success.
-Even after everything is in place, without counting the work-in-progress, my mom still regularly works her magic to get rid of the wild grasses.
+Even after everything is in place—not counting the work-in-progress—my mom still regularly works her magic to get rid of the wild grasses.

 Comments